opensouls/community/README.md

 ## 🤔 What is this?

 This repository is a place for sharing knowledge on how to create AI souls.
-This repository holds docs, snippets, and examples for building AI souls with `@opensouls/core` and the **Soul Engine**.
+This repository holds docs, snippets, and examples for building AI souls with the **Soul Engine**.

 If you have access to the **Soul Engine**, any soul in the repo can be run from its root directory